Times Square–42nd Street station: Flushing Line

-The IND's 42nd Street station was substantially completed by December 1930 except for some interior finishes.
-The Eighth Avenue Line station opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, between Chambers Street and 207th Street.
-At the time of the IND Eighth Avenue Line's completion, the New York Herald Tribune referred to the line's 42nd Street station as the "largest platform in the world".
-The line's opening was expected to spur development around the intersection of 42nd Street and Eighth Avenue.
-A pedestrian passageway under 41st Street, connecting the IND station at 42nd Street with the IRT and BMT stations at Times Square, opened on December 24, 1932; the passageway included an entrance on 41st Street between Seventh and Eighth Avenues.
+A pedestrian passageway under 41st Street, connecting the Independent Subway System (IND)'s 42nd Street station with the IRT and BMT stations at Times Square, opened on December 24, 1932; the passageway included an entrance on 41st Street between Seventh and Eighth Avenues.
 Passengers had to pay an additional fare to transfer to and from the IND.

 Mid-20th century

 1930s to 1950s

 In Fiscal Year 1937, the express-track side of the southbound Broadway–Seventh Avenue platform was extended 6.5 feet to the south to provide ample space at the center door of ten-car trains.
 In addition, the IRT opened a new entrance to the northwestern corner of Seventh Avenue and 42nd Street through the Rialto Building, on the site of the Rialto Theatre.

 The city government took over the BMT's operations on June 1, 1940.
 At midnight, a ceremony commemorating the transfer, with five hundred people in attendance, was held at the Times Square station.
 The last BMT train had left the 57th Street station five minutes earlier.
 When the train arrived at Times Square, BMT president William S. Menden handed over his company's properties to Mayor Fiorello H. LaGuardia, who then gave them to New York City Board of Transportation chairman John H. Delaney.
 The city government then took over the IRT's operations on June 12, 1940.
 The Board of Transportation operated the New York City transit system until the creation of the New York City Transit Authority in 1953.